 Video is more useful than guessing.
 Many owners discover that the worst distress happens in the first 10 minutes, long before neighbors complain or damage is noticed.

-What can look similar
+Problems that can look similar

 Boredom can create chewing, digging, or barking, but the dog may still eat, explore, rest, and shift between activities.
 Confinement distress can look like separation anxiety when the dog panics in a crate but relaxes in a dog-proofed room.
 Barrier frustration can appear when a dog can see people leaving but cannot follow.